Digimon Tamers: Runaway Locomon: Production

 The short film is directed by Tetsuji Nakamura at Toei Animation, with Hiro Masaki providing the screenplay, and Ken Ueno providing the animation direction for the film.
 The theme song for the film is titled (夕陽の約束, "Yūhi no Yakusoku"), sung by AiM.

 Release

 The film was released in Japan on March 2, 2002, as part of Toei Animation Spring 2002 Animation Fair, double featuring with One Piece: Chopper's Kingdom on the Strange Island of Animals film.
 The film premiered on Jetix in the United States on October 2, 2005.

-Discotek Media will release the films on Blu-ray as part of the 2nd film collection alongside the Digimon Adventure 02 movie; Revenge of Diaboromon and the first Tamers movie; Battle of Adventurers.
+Discotek Media released the film on Blu-ray as part of the 2nd film collection alongside the Digimon Adventure 02 movie, Revenge of Diaboromon, and the first Tamers movie, Battle of Adventurers.